A carbonated and sweetened or flavored drink. Many variants are commonly used in many cocktails.

 A tropical fruit, used in many tropical cocktails for its sweet flavor and yellow color.
 You can either juice a real pineapple, buy pineapple canned in juice (not syrup) or buy pineapple juice in a container.

 The second most common juice used in cocktails.
 This citrus juice is about 6% acid; 4% from citric and 2% from malic, with small amounts of succinic acid (this is what gives it a little bloody taste).
 Lime juice should be used the day it is squeezed, some like it freshly squeezed and others like it a few hours old.

-Add the guava soda to a Collins or highball glass, then add the remaining ingredients to a cocktail shaker with cracked or cubed ice.
-Shake and strain into the glass.
-Gently add cracked or cubed ice to fill the glass, then add garnish.
+Add the guava soda to a Collins or highball glass, then add the remaining ingredients to a cocktail shaker and fill with cracked or cubed ice.
+Shake and double-strain into a Collins or highball glass.
+Gently add cracked or cubed ice to the glass and then garnish.